snehasish1997/ChatGpt-clone-without-API/README.md

 ## Tips
 - Start with `configs/tiny.yml` to verify the pipeline, then scale up.
-- Put your domain text into `data/raw/` before training.
+- we have to Put own domain text into `data/raw/` before training.
-- The instruction generator is rule-based; extend it to fit your tasks.
+- The instruction generator is rule-based;
 - To speed up: use a GPU and increase training steps.

 ---

 ## License
 This scaffold is for learning and local experimentation.
-Review licenses of dependencies and datasets you use.